 With tensions building towards a second Cold War, Gorbachev’s Europe has found traction in both streetwear and “couture.”
 In boutiques, Cyrilic-adorned tees by Gosha Rubchinskiy list for close to triple-digits.
 In Vogue, designer Heron Preston showcases NASA jackets and Russian script sweats side-by-side.
 Then, there’s the aforementioned Vetements, whose “POLIZEI” sweatshirt resells for – wait for it - close to $1000.

 But it’s not just within fashion.

 In theaters, Cold War movies are being produced at breakneck speed.
-Atomic Blonde and The Man From U.N.C.L.E. are the lastest in a litany of films to bring the Cold War, and Berlin to the big screen.
+Atomic Blonde and The Man From U.N.C.L.E. are noteable examples in a litany of films to bring the Cold War, and Berlin to the big screen.
 On the “small screen”, hit shows like Stranger Things and Killing Eve have done the same.

 And it’s easy to see the appeal.
 Say what you will about the Cold War, one thing’s for certain.
 It was a period defined by unprecedented economic and technological growth, and unrivaled national solidarity and patriotism.
 As bad as the threat of nuclear annihilation was, the enemy was known and clearly defined in the public consciousness.

 In a “post-modern” world defined by intangible threats, indiscriminate violence, open borders, and shifting identities, the Cold War is a comfort blanket for a confused West.